jadbox/gulps/README.md

 * `gulp coverage` - Generates a coverage report
 * `gulp browser` - Let you run unit tests in your browser.
 * `gulp help` - Lists all available gulp tasks from your gulpfile.
-* `npm run packages` - List installed packages
-* `npm run package:purge` - Remove all dependencies
-* `npm run package:reinstall` - Reinstall all dependencies
-* `npm run package:check` - shows a list over dependencies with a higher version number then the current one - if any
-* `npm run package:upgrade` - Automaticly upgrade all devDependencies & dependencies, and update package.json
-* `npm run package:dev` - Automaticly upgrade all devDependencies and update package.json
-* `npm run package:prod` - Automaticly upgrade all dependencies and update package.json

 ## Unit tests